Integrating Large Language Models into Recommendation via Mutual Augmentation and Adaptive Aggregation: Introduction

-Conventional recommendation models and LLM-based recommendation methods each have their respective strengths and weaknesses.
-Conventional methods excel in mining collaborative information and modeling sequential behaviors, while LLMs are proficient in leveraging rich textual contexts.
-As such, the integration of LLMs into recommender systems presents a significant opportunity to amalgamate the advantages of both methodologies while circumventing their respective shortcomings.
-There have been initial attempts to harness the strengths of both conventional and LLM-based recommenders \cite{geng2022recommendation,zhang2023collm,zheng2023adapting,wei2023llmrec}.
-Some efforts have sought to integrate collaborative/sequential information by enabling LLMs to comprehend user/item ID information \cite{geng2022recommendation,zhang2023collm,zheng2023adapting}.
-For instance, a concurrent study by Zhang et al. encoded the semantic embedding into the prompt \cite{zhang2023collm} and send it to LLM.
-On the other hand, some research works have aimed to augment conventional models using LLMs via data or knowledge augmentation \cite{wei2023llmrec,xi2023towards}.
-LLMRec \cite{wei2023llmrec} enhances recommender systems by deploying LLMs to augment the interaction graph, thereby addressing the challenges of data sparsity and low-quality side information.
+{Model ensemble} has emerged as a powerful technique in the field of {reliable machine learning} \cite{doppala2022reliable,zounemat2021ensemble}.
+One of the key advantages of model ensemble is its ability to improve model performance.
+Each model in the ensemble may capture different aspects of the underlying data patterns, leading to a more comprehensive and robust problem understanding.
+By aggregating the predictions of these models, we can obtain a final prediction that is often more accurate and reliable than that of any single model.
+Inspired by the concept of {model ensemble}, the integration of LLMs into recommender systems presents a significant opportunity to amalgamate the advantages of both methods while circumventing their respective shortcomings.
+There have been initial attempts to harness the strengths of both conventional and LLM-based recommender systems \cite{geng2022recommendation,zhang2023collm,zheng2023adapting,wei2023llmrec}.
+Some efforts have sought to integrate collaborative or sequential information by enabling LLMs to comprehend user/item ID information \cite{geng2022recommendation,zhang2023collm,zheng2023adapting}.
+For instance, a concurrent study by Zhang et al. encodes the semantic embedding into the prompt and sends it to LLM \cite{zhang2023collm}. \lsc{ Besides, Zheng et al. \cite{zheng2023adapting} proposes adapting large language models for recommendation by integrating collaborative semantics, combining contextual understanding with collaborative filtering to enhance recommendation performance.} On the other hand, some research works have aimed to augment conventional models using LLMs via data or knowledge augmentation \cite{wei2023llmrec,xi2023towards}.
+For example, LLMRec \cite{wei2023llmrec} enhances recommender systems by deploying LLMs to augment the interaction graph, thereby addressing the challenges of data sparsity and low-quality side information.